StuffAndyMakes/secinject/README.md

 ## Safety

-Inject-O-Secret enforces git safety.
-It will fail if a .gitignore file is not present in the working directory.
-It automatically appends the output filename to .gitignore if it is not already listed, preventing you from accidentally committing your secrets.
+secinject enforces git safety.
+It will create a `.gitignore` file if it is not present in the working directory.
+It automatically appends the output filename to .gitignore contents if it is not already listed, preventing you from accidentally committing your secrets.

+BUT like anything made by humans, use at your own risk.
+This has worked well in my own projects, but your mileage may vary.
+I provide ZERO warranty or guarantees about how well this program does its job, especially since it has to assume you will do your part.